deitch/booster/README.md

 ## Breaking Changes
 Version 2.0.0 and higher works **only** with expressjs version 4.x.
 Booster versions <2.0.0 will work **only** with express version <4.0.0 and booster versions >=2.0.0 will work **only** with express version >=4.0.0.

+Version 2.0.0 and higher also does not pass the status code to the post-processor.
+You can retrieve it yourself via `res.statusCode`.
+See the documentation on post-processors.

 ## Features
 Here are just *some* of the key features: